LLNL/RAJAPerf/docs/sphinx/user_guide/output.rst

 ===========================

-If you've built RAJAPerf with Caliper support turned on, then in addition to the outputs mentioned above, we also save a .cali file for each variant run, such as:
+If you've built RAJAPerf with Caliper support turned on, then in addition to the outputs mentioned above, we also save a .cali file for each variant & tuning run, such as:
-Base_OpenMP.cali, Lambda_OpenMP.cali, RAJA_OpenMP.cali, etc.
+Base_OpenMP-default.cali, Lambda_OpenMP-default.cali, Base_CUDA-block_128.cali, etc.

-Also, by using the `--variants` and `--tunings` flag when running, you can generate single variant/tuning runs.
-These work optimally with Hatchet/Thicket.
+Also, by using the `--variants` and `--tunings` flag when running, you can specify which variant/tunings to run.

 There are several techniques to display the Caliper trees (Timing Hierarchy)